Get MTD for Income Tax ready

 Where depreciation appears in your accounts

-Depreciation shows up in two main places in your financial reports.
-Knowing where to look helps you get a clear picture of your business's health.
+Depreciation shows up in 2 main places in your financial reports.
+Knowing where to look helps you get a clear picture of your business's financial health.

-- On the balance sheet: The balance sheet lists your assets.
-Each year, the total depreciation for an asset is added to its 'accumulated depreciation'.
-This amount is subtracted from the asset's original cost to show its current book value.
+• On the balance sheet: each year, the depreciation charge for an asset is added to its accumulated depreciation.
+This running total is subtracted from the asset's original cost to show its current book value, also known as its net book value.

 Setting up depreciation for your small business